tendermint/tendermint/spec/abci++/abci++_app_requirements.md

   (which would result in *q* prevoting `nil` in *r<sub>p</sub>*).

 Full execution of blocks at `PrepareProposal` time stands on Tendermint's critical path.
-Thus, Requirement 1 ensures the Application will set a value for `TimeoutPropose` such that the time it takes to fully execute blocks in `PrepareProposal` does not interfere with Tendermint's propose timer.
+Thus, Requirement 1 ensures the Application or operator will set a value for `TimeoutPropose` such that the time it takes to fully execute blocks in `PrepareProposal` does not interfere with Tendermint's propose timer.
 Note that violation of Requirement 1 may just lead to further rounds, but will not compromise liveness.